ahn/vaadin-aceeditor/README.md

 Available as an [add-on in Vaadin Directory](http://vaadin.com/addon/aceeditor).

+### NOTE
+**Unfortunately I (@ahn) currently don't have time to maintain this project.
+I can accept pull requests and put a new version to Vaadin Directory once in a while but not do much beyond that.
+If you'd like to be a more active maintainer, feel free to contact me.**

 From version 0.7.0 onwards this add-on requires Vaadin 7.
 The earlier Vaadin 6 version most likely won't be maintained any more.
 The new Vaadin 7 version is somewhat changed from the earlier version.
 Some things are still missing but hopefully will be implemented at some point.

 * Currently using version 1.1.9 of Ace.